quixio/quix-docs/docs/platform/tutorials/data-science/index.md

 ### Overview

-This walk through covers the following steps:
+This tutorial covers the following steps:

-1. **Create a bikes data real time stream** Access real-time data from New Yorks CitiBikes API using a ready made Code Sample.
+1. **Create a bikes data real time stream**.
+Access real-time data from New Yorks CitiBikes API using a ready made Code Sample.

-2. **Create a weather forecast data stream** Add weather data using OpenWeathers free weather API.
+2. **Create a weather forecast data stream**.
+Add weather data using a free weather API.

-3. **Visualize the data** View real-time and historic data in the visualization tools.
+3. **Visualize the data**.
+View real-time and historic data in the visualization tools.

-4. **Get data to train a model** Use the built in tools to get training data.
+4. **Get data to train a model**.
+Use the built in tools to get training data.

-6. **Deploy pre-trained ML models and produce predictions in real time** Use our pre-trained model artifacts to get CitiBike predictions based on historic bicycle availability and weather forecasts.
+6. **Deploy pre-trained ML models and produce predictions in real time**.
+Use our pre-trained model artifacts to get CitiBike predictions based on historic bicycle availability and weather forecasts.

-7. **See the models output** Use the built in visualization tools to view the models prediction.
+7. **See the models output**.
+Use the built in visualization tools to view the models prediction.

 [Part 1 - CitiBike data stream :material-arrow-right-circle:{ align=right }](1-bikedata.md)